Spadina streetcar line (1923–1948): History

-Spadina Avenue used to have a tree-lined, centre boulevard containing streetcar tracks in the middle separate from road traffic.
+Spadina Avenue used to have a tree-lined boulevard containing streetcar tracks in the middle separate from road traffic.
 However, sometime during the life the Spadina streetcar route, this boulevard was eliminated and paved for road traffic.

 South of Harbord Street, the tracks on Spadina Avenue were also used by the Harbord streetcar route, a route created by the Toronto Railway Company on November 16, 1911.
-Spadina Avenue was just one of a number of streets traversed by Harbord streetcars.
-Coming from the west along Harbord Street, the Harbord route went south on Spadina Avenue initially to continue east on Adelaide Street into downtown.
-Later starting in 1919, the route turned east on College Street but only on Sundays.
-Finally, on October 3, 1933, the route turned east from Spadina Avenue onto Dundas Street.
-This route always used single-ended streetcars.

 The Spadina route operated until October 10, 1948, when it was replaced by buses.
 The conversion to buses was to provide relief from post-war electricity shortages.
 With the simultaneous closure of the Spadina streetcar route and the North Yonge Railways, the TTC ended the use of double-ended streetcars on its system.

 After termination of the Spadina route, the tracks on Spadina between Dundas Street and Harbord Street continued to be used by the Harbord streetcar route until its discontinuation on February 26, 1966.
 After the demise of the Harbord route, only the tracks between King and College streets were retained along Spadina Avenue, which could be used for diversions.
 After being rebuilt, the Spadina streetcar line was reinstated as 510 Spadina on July 27, 1997.